-The number of developers with containers in production has skyrocketed in the past three years.
+The number of developers with containers in production has skyrocketed in recent years.
 In some areas, the popularity of containers has outpaced the education and training surrounding them.
 Here are some common containers myths to be busted:

-Just because an application already exists doesn’t mean it can’t or shouldn’t be containerized, Red Hat senior director of product strategy Brian Gracely told Built In.
+Just because an application already exists doesn’t mean it can’t or shouldn’t be containerized, Red Hat senior director of product strategy Brian Gracely told Built In in 2020.
 Early buzz around containers made many believe this tech is only for developers building cloud-native apps from the ground up.
 But that’s simply not true.

 “We’re seeing people using containers as part of a really broad modernization strategy.
 In some cases, it’s to help 10- or 20-year-old systems.”